adam12/batteries/README.md

 ## Usage

-Incorporate the Batteries Rake tasks into your Rakefile
+Incorporate the Batteries Rake tasks into your Rakefile, using some sane defaults:

     Batteries::Tasks.new

+But you'll likely want something a bit more advanced, to suit your particular application layout:

+    Batteries::Tasks.new do |t|
+      t.migrations.database = "::DB"

+      # Customize for your application
+      t.migrations.setup_hook = proc do
+        require_relative "env"
+	require_relative "db"
+      end
+    end

 ## Contributing